A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The federal government is financing most of the cost of expanding Medicaid, and a small portion is being paid by participating states.
 The costs for enrollees who are newly eligible under the expanded guidelines were covered 100% by the federal government until the end of 2016.
 The states then gradually started paying a portion of the cost, reaching 10% by 2020.

-The states that refuse to expand Medicaid only receive their normal federal Medicaid funding, rather than the enhanced 90% funding that they would receive to cover the newly eligible population if they were to expand coverage (in the Medicaid expansion states, the normal federal funding still applies for the populations that were already eligible pre-expansion).
+The states that refuse to expand Medicaid only receive their normal federal Medicaid funding, rather than the enhanced 90% funding that they would receive to cover the newly eligible population if they were to expand coverage (in the Medicaid expansion states, the normal federal funding still applies for the populations that were already eligible pre-expansion, including children, pregnant women, and low-income parent/caretaker relatives, as well as elderly, blind, and disabled enrollees whose eligibility is subject to both income and asset limits).

 As noted above, the federal government does not provide this funding unless a state fully expands Medicaid.
 So Wisconsin and Georgia continue to receive their normal federal match for Medicaid funding, and Utah was unable to secure Medicaid expansion funding until Medicaid was fully expanded (Utah initially implemented a partial expansion of Medicaid, but did not receive enhanced federal funding for it).